nvim-neorg/neorg/README.md

 ## Contributing

+You love the project and want to contribute ?

+Maybe you have an idea to improve current modules, or create a new one...

+Alright, we recommend you joining our [Discord](https://discord.gg/T6EgTAX7ht) and reading [CONTRIBUTING.md](/CONTRIBUTING.md) for more details !

 ## Credits

 Massive shoutouts go to the people who supported the project, and help out in creating a good user experience!
 These are: